High Dividend Yield Stocks in NSE (2026)

 5. Can a shareholder refuse a dividend?

-Dividends are credited automatically.
-Refusal is not common but shareholders can choose to redirect or reinvest the amount if options like Dividend Reinvestment Plans (DRIPs) are available.
+Dividends are usually credited automatically.
+Refusal is uncommon, but shareholders may choose to redirect or reinvest the amount where such options are available.
+These options may appear across companies in a dividend stocks list.